-This feature is water located below the surface in soil pores or rock fractures.
+This feature is water located below the surface, in soil pores or rock fractures.
 This feature also provides a water supply for various applications required to sustain life.
-Areas in the Town where groundwater is particularly susceptible to contamination, due to its proximity to the surface, include its north-central, west-central, and southeast portions.
+Areas in the Town where groundwater is particularly susceptible to contamination, due to its proximity to the surface, include its eastern half to the east and south of the City of Edgerton and south of the Rock River, and near its west-central border adjacent to the Yahara River.